PES2UG23CS183/Gen_AI_Lab_Diya/Unit4/Assignment-4/README.md

 | Avg relevancy (KB questions) | 0.93 |

+## Note on Rate Limit Error

+> The notebook contains a visible `RateLimitError` in the cell running question 7 ("How does nuclear fusion work inside a star?").
+This occurred because the Groq free-tier daily token limit (100,000 TPD) was exhausted after running 6 questions back-to-back.
+The error is not a code issue - the pipeline code is identical to the cells that successfully ran questions 1–6.
+Question 7 was successfully completed in a subsequent cell after switching to a different model within the same API key, and its result is included in the final results table.

 ## Key Observations

 * All 4 straightforward knowledge-base questions passed with perfect scores (F=1.00, R=1.00), confirming the RAG retrieval and generation pipeline works correctly for factual queries.